alexnodeland/obsidian-github-projects/README.md

 ## ❓ FAQ

 **Q: Can I use multiple projects?**
-A: Currently, one project at a time.
-Switch projects by changing settings.
+A: Yes!
+Use the project selector dropdown to switch between projects, or set a default in settings.

 **Q: Does this work with personal projects?**
 A: Yes!
-Use your GitHub username as the organization name.
+Select any personal project in the project selector dropdown, or set your default to "Personal".

 **Q: Can I create new issues from Obsidian?**
 A: Not yet.
 This feature is planned for a future release.